 BlueCheck aids oral health professionals to visualize active caries in enamel and dentin.

 BlueCheck makes it possible to detect caries early.
-This means minimally invasive care and cost-effective repair treatments can be used – before cavities develop – potentially preventing painful and expensive surgical dentistry options.
+This means minimally invasive dentistry approach and cost-effective repair treatments can be used – before cavities develop – potentially preventing painful and expensive surgical dentistry options.

 Visual evidence of disease